 Treatment for shingles

 Anti-viral medications can help ease the pain and shorten an attack of shingles.
 The medication works best if administered within three days, and ideally within 24 hours, of the onset of a rash.
+If you think you have shingles, seek urgent medical attention.
 Analgesic medication may also ease post-herpetic neuralgia, but consult your doctor first.

 Shingles and chickenpox vaccination